 Stack Overflow Careers focuses on programmers.
 You can explore remote jobs, that are based in a certain area and look up career salaries.

 Staff may be one of the smaller remote job sites, but it is 100% free.
 This means neither job seekers, not employers have to pay to connect.

 Skip The Drive offers more than just the usual job openings.
 It also allows you to track your applications, get work-from-home tips and find the best companies for remote work.
 In addition to that, you can use the telecommuting calculator to find out how much time and money you save by working from home.

 Textbroker is for everyone who is passionate about writing.
-The platform also provides much helpful information in forms of tutorials, videos and a blog.
+The platform also provides much helpful information in form of tutorials, videos, and a blog.

 If you are fluent in more than one language and like to work as a translator, Translators Cafe is a good choice for you.
 They offer your professional translation or interpretation services to registered translation agencies.

 Upwork (former Elance and Odesk) is probably the biggest freelance platform out there.
 You can find jobs in literally any field.
 But beware that the competition can be overwhelming.
 I’ve used this site for quite a while, too, and made more than 50,000 USD on it.
 Read the linked article to find out, how you can be successful on Upwork.

 Virtual Vocations is a subscription site with more than 10,000 remote job positions in many different fields.